bimdata/platform-old/CONTRIBUTING.md

 Some notes:

 * You may ask for minor changes ("nitpicks"), but consider whether they are really blockers to merging: try to err on the side of "approve, with comments".
-* *ALL PULL REQUESTS* should be let the Docker build pass.
+* *ALL PULL REQUESTS* should be let the CircleCI build pass.
 * Please make sure you're familiar with the code or documentation being updated, unless it's a minor change (spellchecking, minor formatting, etc).
 You may @mention another project member who you think is better suited for the review, but still provide a non-approving review of your own.
 * Be extra kind💛: people who submit code/doc contributions are putting themselves in a pretty vulnerable position, and have put time and care into what they've done (even if that's not obvious to you!) -- always respond with respect, be understanding, but don't feel like you need to sacrifice your standards for their sake, either.
 Just don't be a jerk about it?